Tosiaalwayssmile/Lessons/List4/README.md

      ```C++
      int arrSize = *(&arrayName + 1) - arrayName;
     ```
-  * and how to make templates for calling the function with differents type parameters
+  * and how to make templates for calling the function with differents type parameters:
    ```C++
   /* CALLING FUNCTION */
   displayTable<int>(arrayName, arrSize1); // calling function displayTable with passing int array